17 Reasons Dating in Your 40s Is So Challenging, According to Experts

 If you're looking for a serious relationship in your 40s, you could be approaching dating with a bit too much intensity, making dates feels more like an interview than a chat with a potential match.

 "If you're heading into a date with a checklist of questions and criteria, you're running the risk of making the person feel interrogated and unseen for who they are.
-Keep it as casual and relaxed as you possibly can—and don't beat yourself up too much if you are feeling anxious," suggests Carissa Coulston, PhD, a clinical psychologist and relationship writer for The Eternity Rose.
+Keep it as casual and relaxed as you possibly can—and don't beat yourself up too much if you are feeling anxious," suggest experts at The Eternity Rose.
 "Just try and let the conversation flow.
 Chemistry will either form or it won't.

 You have high expectations.